RiazSamir/30-Day-Microsoft-Challenge-/Daily-Notes/Day-08.md

 # Day 08 - Threat Hunting with Sentinel Bookmarks

 ## Objective:
-- Use Sentinel bokmakrs to capture investigation evidence
+- Use Sentinel bookmarks to capture investigation evidence
-- Convert notable hunting finding into a manual incident
+- Convert a notable hunting finding into a manual incident

 ## Platform / Tools:
 - Microsoft Sentinel